occlum/occlum/demos/remote_attestation/init_ra_flow/README.md

 Remote attestation is a key part in the confidential computing.
 Occlum provides a [`DCAP Library`](../../../tools/toolchains/dcap_lib/) to ease the RA application.
 A brief Occlum RA [`introduction`](../../../docs/remote_attestation.md) is a good entry point.
 But still, utilizing the RA in a real application is complicated for general developers.

-Occlum provides a `Init RA` way to seperate the RA operation and the actual application.
+Occlum provides a `Init RA` way to separate the RA operation and the actual application.
 With this way, the APP developers don't need know too much about the RA and the application doesn't need to be modified for RA.

-This demo shows the `Init RA` way with a sample [`Flask TLS web application`](../../python/flask/), based on [`GRPC-RATLS`](../../../tools/toolchains/grpc_ratls/ra_tls/) server/client implementation and a modified [`init`](./init_ra/) for Occlum InitFS.
+This demo shows the `Init RA` way with a sample [`Flask TLS web application`](../../python/flask/), based on [`GRPC-RATLS`](../../../tools/toolchains/grpc_ratls) server/client implementation and a customized [`init`](../../../tools/init_grpc_ratls) for Occlum InitFS.

+Note: users could choose different `init` by passing parameters on `occlum init` or `occlum new`.
+In this demo, **grpc-ratls** client is chosen.

 ![Arch Overview](./arch.png)

-The GRPC-RATLS server holds some sensitive data thus it is usually deploed on secure environment.
+The GRPC-RATLS server holds some sensitive data thus it is usually deployed on secure environment.
 The application consuming the sensitive data could be deployed on general environment, such as Cloud service vendor provided SGX instance.
 For this demo, all are running on one SGX machine.

 ## Flow